AmanI-06/Python-Projects/README.md

 # Message-Sending-Using-Python
 We can send messages to anyone using Python Programming ,by making a GUI using Tkinter and using requests module.

+# TicTacToe-Using-Pygame
+We can create and play the simple tictactoe game by using the pygame library.